-- 2017 No dry weather screening and sampling was conducted. - 2018 No dry weather screening and sampling was conducted. - 2019 No dry weather screening and sampling was conducted.
+2017 through 2019 - No stormwater sampling to impaired waters was conducted.
+It was anticipated to conduct dry weather screening and sampling during the Fall of each year.
+However, unseasonably high precipitation precluded dry weather screening and sampling.

+2020 - No dry weather screening and sampling was conducted.

-It is anticipated that dry weather screening will be conducted in the late Spring and early Summer of 2020.
+It is anticipated that dry weather screening will be conducted in the late Spring and early Summer of 2021.